maxrt101/ff/README.md

 }
 ```

-In this example the compiler will produce a `TypeMismatch`, since there are 2 `return`s and each of them evaluates to a different type.
+In this example the compiler will produce a `TypeMismatch` error, since there are 2 `return`s and each of them evaluates to a different type.
 There are 2 solutions to this problems:
 1. Add `any`:
 ```